krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_04_Config_Verbosity_Check.md

 ntc@ntc-training:ansible$
 ```

-Notice that this says "changed" for each device, but no change actually took place!!
+Notice that this says "changed" for each device, but no change actually took place!

 ##### Step 3